cmur2/wcc/README.md

 (e.g. the configuration file name is assumed to be './conf.yml').
 Command line options overwrite configuration file entries.

-The core option is the From: mail address and the SMTP configuration for sending emails.
+To see how such a configuration might look open 'conf.yml' in your '/my/conf' directory after doing `wcc-init` - it contains a bunch of comments that describe your options.
+The basic structure is made up from three sections: generic entries in *conf*, user profiles in *recipients* and a list of sites to check for changes in *sites*.
+Each site entry should contain an URL and a list of user profile names to notify on change.

-It is highly encouraged to use the configuration file for all rare changing things (even because you have to specify the list of tracked sites there anyways).
+An example crontab entry that runs wcc every 5 minutes might look like this:

-An example crontab entry that runs wcc every 10 minutes might look like this:
+	*/5 *  * * *   root    cd /my/conf;./wcc

-	*/10 *  * * *   root    cd /path/to/dir/with/conf;./wcc
+Since you can configure an individual check_interval per site these 5 minutes in crontab are only the least common multiple for wcc check if each sites check_interval has passed.

 By default wcc only outputs ERROR and FATAL messages to avoid your cron daemon spammin' around.
 It is recommended to place 'conf.yml' (and optionally the 'filter.d' and 'template.d') within